Warren Buffett says Berkshire has 'right person' as heir

 Neither Buffett's nor Munger's letter on Saturday referred by name to Matthew Rose, executive chairman of the BNSF railroad unit, who has also been mentioned by investors as a possible successor.

-Buffett said BNSF is, by far, Berkshire's most important non-insurance unit but "was not good in 2014, a year in which the railroad disappointed many of its customers" despite capital outlays far exceeding those of Union Pacific Corp, its main rival.
+Buffett said BNSF is, by far, Berkshire's most important non-insurance unit but "was not good in 2014, a year in which the railroad disappointed many of its customers" despite capital outlays far exceeding those of Union Pacific Corp (UNP.N), its main rival.

 BUFFETT'S ABCs FOR NEW CEO